 A perfect backyard wedding in your paddock, your own mini Pub, 2 types of Whippet, unlimited Ice cream, hay bales & a bloody windy day.
 It’s not what you have, it’s what you do with it.

 Obviously, you can have the marriage ceremony & party all on the same day.
-You’re probably thinking I’m a bit strange saying this, but hear me out.
+You’re probably thinking I’m a bit strange saying this but hear me out.
 If, to you standing in front of friends & family & being married by a stranger in a room that’s ugly is not your cup of tea, then consider having it at your venue, even if it’s not licensed, by hiring a celebrant, or how about asking your parents, grandparents or friends to officiate, then instead of having to transport people here, there & everywhere, you just do it all in one place & then do the legal signing of paper the next day or the day before.

 Flowers are expensive & can easily eat into your budget.
-With reason to, if you want something out of season, that’s gonna cost you, florists are artists too & sometimes a little doesn’t go a long way.
+With reason too, if you want something out of season, that’s gonna cost you, florists are artists too & sometimes a little doesn’t go a long way.

 If you have 10 tables, 5 bridesmaids, 10 groomsmen & your bouquet, yeah you may need another stiff drink!
 Here’s a few alternative options to think about, paper flowers, a bouquet, or just making one large stem for you & your girls to rock down the aisle.

-(I’ve taken the above images from pintrest)
+(I’ve taken the above images from Pinterest)

 Then there is a pin & button bouquet.
-This one was from a Steampunk wedding & she made her bridesmaids one too.
+This one was a Steampunk wedding & she made her bridesmaids one too.

 Or you could try Hydrangeas, soft ruffly & gorgeous, just 3 make a perfect statement, or paper flowers, you can tie these in with a theme, or pages from a favourite book or music you both love, see I told you, little things matter.